Interes-Group/Roman-Kasl--Bang-lite/README.md

 ## Cards

-In our version of the game, there are two types of cards, **Blue** and **Brown** cards.
+In our version of the game, there are two types of sk.stuba.fei.uim.oop.cards, **Blue** and **Brown** sk.stuba.fei.uim.oop.cards.

-#### Blue cards
+#### Blue sk.stuba.fei.uim.oop.cards

-After playing blue card, blue card lie in front of the player, and their effect is permanent until they are removed.
+After playing blue card, blue card lie in front of the sk.stuba.fei.uim.oop.player, and their effect is permanent until they are removed.

 * 2x Barrel
 * 1x Dynamite
 * 3x Prison

-#### Brown cards
+#### Brown sk.stuba.fei.uim.oop.cards

-Brown cards have an immediate effect and are immediately discarded into the discard pile after being played.
+Brown sk.stuba.fei.uim.oop.cards have an immediate effect and are immediately discarded into the discard pile after being played.

 * 30x Bang
 * 15x Missed